SOUNDS-RESEARCH/sydra/README.md

 Every SydraDataset contains a `metadata.[csv|json|yaml]` file in its root, which contains the annotations for every dataset sample.
 A SydraDataset also contains a `samples/` directory, which in turn contains many directories.
 Every one of such directories contains the recordings referring to each microphone.

-### Author
+### Authors
-Eric Grinstein, Imperial College London
+Eric Grinstein
+Derin Ak
-Supervisor: Prof. Patrick A. Naylor
+Prof. Patrick A. Naylor, Imperial College London